skip to Main Content

 – Miss Iuliana

-For the last 10 winters, Iuliana has been teaching kids with special needs to ski on Grouse Mountain.
+For 10 winters, Iuliana taught kids with special needs to ski on Grouse Mountain.

 Miss Iuliana is very excited to be a part of the Muddy Boot Prints Team!